conorbmurphy/galvanizereference/README.md

 Some common functions to do this are `pd.head()`, `.describe()`, `.info()`, and `pd.crosstab()`.
 If you see 'object' in the info result where you should have numbers, it is likely that you have a string hidden in the column somewhere.
 When removing NA's, be sure that you don't drop any data that might be included in your final analysis.

-There are a few options for dealing with NA's, including deleting them from your dataset and imputing their values using prediction, mean, mode, etc.
+There are a few options for dealing with NA's:

+* Drop that data
+* Fill those values with:
+ * Column averages
+ * 0 or other neutral number
+ * Fill forwards or backwards (especially for time series)
+ * Impute the values with a prediction (e.g. mean, mode)
+* Ignore them and hope your model can handle them

 ---